curmungon/DashIron/README.md

 **A SELECT statement is REQUIRED for the DataAdapter to work!** <br>So if you use a connection string or don't use `Provider`, `Sourceinstance`, AND `Sourcedatabase`, then you **MUST** set a SQL SELECT Statement.

-## INSERT/UPDATE
+## INSERT/UPDATE/UPSERT

+Insert, Update, and Upsert are available as named actions, `Action: "insert"`, etc. If no `Action` is provided the default action will be either a `SELECT` (if no `Value` is present), or an `upsert` (Update/Insert).

+The Insert/Update/Upsert Actions require that some `Value` is submitted. _If an `Action` is specified and no `Value` is submitted the request will return an error._

+**Upsert's current behavior is as follows:**

-Insert/Update require that a `Value` is submitted.
-The current effect is basically an implied Upsert (Update/Insert).
-If the SQL statement returns one (1) record it will be updated.
-If the SQL statement returns 0 or more than 1 record, it will perform an insert.
+_If the SQL statement returns one (1) record it will be updated.
+If the SQL statement returns 0 or more than 1 record, it will perform an insert._

 ```javascript
 postData("http://localhost:8080/mydb", {